Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 3) You Want To Repay What You Borrow Over A Longer Stretch Of Time

 Online lenders often offer loans with term lengths of up to 7 years.
 SBA loans can even carry term lengths of up to 30 years, with no prepayment penalties.
-Suffice it to say, if you want to borrow a significant sum of money and you’re looking to spread out repayment over a significant length of time, a business loan is the way to go.
+Suffice to say, if you want to borrow a significant sum of money and you’re looking to spread out repayment over a significant length of time, a business loan is the way to go.

 A Word Of Caution Regarding Business Loans